wp-plugins/leenkme/readme.txt

 * Added URL Shorteners to GUI
 * Major update to leenk.me post meta boxes

+= 1.3.12=
+* Added LinkedIn Groups to service and plugin.

+= 1.3.11 =
+* Removed Google Buzz...
+Google has killed the Buzz API.

+= 1.3.10 =
+* The last fix for Portuguese characters broke Cyrillic characters.
+Completely rethought the whole process and added new code.

+= 1.3.9 =
+* Fixed bug that causes certain non-UTF8 strings to trim too long and be rejected by a social network.

 = 1.3.8 =
 * Updates LinkedIn TITLE and DESCRIPTION character limits, per their latest API notes